 There is only one correct horse training method:

 One, that progressively prepares our horses to mentally and physically perform on the highest levels in our chosen equestrian discipline without compromising their welfare.

 How can we achieve this?

 By knowing and understanding horses' natural behaviours, needs, and mental capabilities, as well as physical and biomechanical limits.
 Training and learning means behaviour modification.

-How can we influence horse behaviour?
+How can we ethically and successfully influence horse behaviour?

 By applying equine learning theory in horse training.